poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-01-04-2024-A-comparision-of-basic-low-level-userspace-security-mitigations-in-Linux-and-BSD-flavours.markdown

 | 4 | 0x7fffffdfd84c |
 | 5 | 0x7fffffdfd8bc |

-The randomness of the stack is pathetic, combined with the fact that it's executable, it's a deadly combination.
+The randomness of the stack is pathetic, combined with the fact that the stack is executable it's a deadly combination.

 | i | libc        | math        | math-libc    |
 |---|-------------|-------------|--------------|